BPK-Benz/ScrubTyphus_CellCounting/README.md

 ### Image character
 All organelles were fluorescently stained, with red for cell boundaries, blue for nucleus boundaries, and green for bacteria boundaries, and then captured using high-content screening.
 The dataset includes numerous images containing both control genes and knockdown genes.
-It's worth noting that only the images with enhanced quality for the first control gene have been uploaded in Enhanced_BioImage directory.
-In contrast, the Image_Datasets directory has combined three fluorescence images into a single image for streamlined integration into deep learning models.
+It's worth noting that only the images with enhanced quality for the first control gene have been uploaded in "Enhanced_BioImage" directory.
+In contrast, the "Image_Datasets" directory has combined three fluorescence images into a single image for streamlined integration into deep learning models.

 ### Data annotation
 In-house software for data annotation has been generated and is available at https://github.com/Chuenchat/cellLabel